idansc/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Idan's research is centered around cognition in deep learning models.
-This includes attention models, multimodal problems, and AI tasks; such as, <a href="https://visualqa.org/" target="_blank">visual question answering</a> and <a href="https://visualdialog.org/" target="_blank">visual dialog</a>.
+This includes attention models, multimodal problems, and multimodal bias removal.
+Specifically in AI tasks; such as, <a href="https://visualqa.org/" target="_blank">visual question answering</a> and <a href="https://visualdialog.org/" target="_blank">visual dialog</a>.

-Idan Schwartz is a doctoral candidate in the Computer Science department at the Technion working with <a href="http://www.alexander-schwing.de/" target="_blank">Alexander G. Schwing</a> and <a href="https://ie.technion.ac.il/~tamir.hazan/tamir.html" target="_blank">Tamir Hazan</a>.
+Idan Schwartz is a doctoral candidate in the Computer Science department at the Technion, working with <a href="http://www.alexander-schwing.de/" target="_blank">Alexander G. Schwing</a> and <a href="https://ie.technion.ac.il/~tamir.hazan/tamir.html" target="_blank">Tamir Hazan</a>.
 In 2016 he joined eBay as a researcher, applying computer vision and natural language processing solutions for eBay's catalog.
-In 2019 he joined Microsoft as a researcher for Cortana virtual assistant.
+In 2019 he joined Microsoft as a researcher for Search, Assistant, and Intelligence group.
+In 2020, he joined Spot (acquired by Netapp) to lead the research group.